socialsoftware/edition/README.md

 ### Apply the procedure above for the fenix-framework.properties

-- Replace the dbUsername and dbPassword according the configuration on the mysql-db service in docker-compose.yml
+- Replace the dbAlias, dbUsername and dbPassword according the configuration on the mysql-db service in docker-compose.yml

 ### Contact the administrator to obtain the secrete.properties